 - swelling of the face, eyes or lips

-- eczema, hay fever or asthma symptoms – these symptoms might be worse than usual
+- eczema, hay fever or asthma that’s worse than usual

 If you think your child is having a mild to moderate allergic reaction, you can give your child a dose of non-drowsy antihistamine.
 Your pharmacist or GP can advise you on the most appropriate brand for your child.